 WritersWeekly.com's 24-Hour Short Story Contest!

-You can enter the Spring 2014 contest below.
+You can enter the Spring 2014 contest by clicking the link below.

 Please note: You must be entered in the contest before the topic is posted in order to submit your story.
 You cannot write your story first, then enter the contest.